 For example, once Amazon knows your logo and which products are associated with your brand, they will immediately highlight unscrupulous sellers who use your logo but don’t sell products associated with your brand.
 They’ll also be able to flag products that are ostensibly yours but are being shipped from countries that you don’t sell from.

-All of these featured work together to crack down on infringements and catch copycats in action.
+All of these features work in unison to crack down on infringements and catch the brand copycats in action.

 4. Global 24/7 Support